Create a website SO professional your friends will think you dropped 1k on a fancy web designer.

 No worries, install this plug-in:

-This plugin now provides you a place to add your analytical code in.
+This plugin provides you a place to copy and paste your analytical script in.
 Paste it in the header.

 Plugins to install to get more out of WordPress